WRME-LD: LMA with Weigel Broadcasting

 To maintain the visual requirements of maintaining television service, WRME-LP's video signal displayed a screen layout reminiscent of that used by cable radio service Music Choice mixed with The Weather Channel's automated Weatherscan service.
 On the top of the screen, the current artist/song title is displayed, with the station logo to the right, while below it, a consistently panning map of the Chicago metropolitan area displays the latest expressway travel times and weather radar conditions for several parts of the region.
 Finally, along the right side of the screen, a visual station identification with the station's calls is in the bottom right corner, along with a display ad for Xfinity and the hour's current featured advertiser.

 On July 13, 2021, as a result of the final transition deadline for low-power television stations, WRME-LP converted from analog directly to ATSC 3.0, becoming the first Next Gen TV station in Chicago.
 Its call sign switched to WRME-LD on July 15 to reflect this change, and took the virtual channel of 33.
 The lone channel broadcast on the television service is Jewelry Television, mapped to virtual channel 33.1.
-MeTV FM audio programming continues to be available in analog on 87.7 FM due to an STA from the FCC.
+MeTV FM audio programming continued to be available in analog on 87.7 FM due to a Special Temporary Authority grant from the Federal Communications Commission (FCC).
+On July 20, 2023, an FCC "Report and Order" included this station as one of 13 "FM6" stations allowed to continue to operate an FM radio broadcast, as a "ancillary or supplementary" service.
+As of 2024, WRME's analog signal radius, freed of any need to carry video content, is comparable to that of most Chicago area full-power FM radio stations and is audible throughout the entirety of Chicagoland, with WRME-LD's signal radius also similar to carry its video programming.